spacetelescope/webbpsf/docs/installation.rst

     [... progress report ...]

     Successfully installed webbpsf

-You should now be able to do ``import webbpsf`` in a Python session to start WebbPSF.

 However, ``pip install webbpsf`` only installs the program code.
 You still must download and install the data files, as :ref:`described below <data_install>`.
 To obtain source spectra for calculations, you should also follow :ref:`installation instructions for pysynphot <pysynphot_install>`.